 6. How does an individual qualify for a PLAC?

 He/she must be in "good standing" at his or her home library.
 Libraries that issue PLACs must verify that an individual is in "good standing" at his/her home library (where the individual has been issued a local library card).

 7. Is there a fee for the PLAC?

 Yes.
-According to the formula established in the law, the fee for an individual card is listed above.
-The amount is based on forty percent (40%) of the current average operating fund expenditure per borrower by all eligible public libraries as reported annually by the State Library in the State Library's annual "Statistics of Indiana Libraries".
+According to IC 4-23-7.1-5.1, the fee for the card is established by the ILHB based not less than 40% of the current average operating fund expenditure per borrower by all eligible public libraries as reported annually by the State Library in the State Library's annual "Statistics of Indiana Libraries."
 (Indiana Code 4-23-7.1-5.10)